amatov/InstantaneousFlowTracker/ENVIRONMENT.md

 ## Optimization solver (required for the actual flow-tracking step)

+The three-frame triplet-selection step is a 3-dimensional matching problem, which is NP-hard, not a min-cost flow problem: its LP relaxation is not integral, so a flow solver settles on a fractional solution instead of the integer, all-or-nothing triplet selection this step needs.
-The tracking pipeline formulates particle linking as a min-cost flow problem and depends on **one** of the following commercial solvers, each requiring its own paid license:
+Conversely, an MIP solver (CPLEX by ILOG/IBM, or TOMLAB) can enforce that integer solution.
+The pipeline depends on **one** of the following commercial solvers, each requiring its own paid license:

 - **IBM ILOG CPLEX** -- used by the current/final version of the pipeline, in `IFTA_CPLEX/` (the "Cplex" functions,